Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

      You increase your Strength by 1, to a maximum of 20.

-- **Cleave**
+- **Momentum**

-    Immediately after you score a Critical Hit with a Melee Weapon or reduce a creature to 0 Hit Points with one, you can make one attack with the same weapon as a Bonus Action.
+    Immediately after you score a Critical Hit with a Melee Weapon with :weapon-prop-heavy: *[heavy]* or :weapon-prop-versatile: *[versatile]* property  or reduce a creature to 0 Hit Points with one, you can make one attack with the same weapon as a :rsc-bonus-action:**Bonus Action**.

 Choose one of the following ability below, you can change it when you gain a level that grants Ability Score Improvement or a Feat choice.

-- **Heavy Weapon Mastery**
+- **Heavy Impact**

-    Once per turn, when you hit a creature with a weapon with the *heavy* or *versatile* property that you are proficient with as part of the Attack Action on your turn, you can cause the weapon to deal extra damage to the target.
+    Once per turn, when you hit a creature with a weapon with the :weapon-prop-heavy: *[heavy]* or :weapon-prop-versatile: *[versatile]* property, you can cause the weapon to deal extra damage to the target.
 The extra damage equals your Proficiency Bonus.

 - **All In**

-    Before you make a melee attack with a *heavy* or *versatile* weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
+    Before you make a melee attack with a :weapon-prop-heavy: *[heavy]* or :weapon-prop-versatile: *[versatile]* weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
 If the attack hits, you add +10 to the attack's damage.

 ### Gunner
 *4th-level Feat*

-**Prerequisite:** Dexterity 13+; Proficient with at least one firearm.
+**Prerequisite:** Dexterity 13+ or Proficieny with at least one firearm.
 **Repeatable:** No

 You have a quick hand and keen eye when employing firearms, granting you the following benefits: